johnakhilomen/node-badger/README.md

 ```
 when specifying a model name, it is necessary to include "Model" in your model name, looking like this "userModel".

-Go to your browser and access http://localhost:8000/.
-You should see; It works!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.